On True Blood

 Sadly, at the end of season one, when it comes to our lead vampire, it seems hope is a futile thing indeed.

-Let me be more direct: Can Alan Ball and Stephen Moyer stop making Bill into a perpetual, wet, limp noodle …
+Let me be more direct: Can Alan Ball and Stephen Moyer stop making Bill into a perpetual, wet, limp noodle and turn him back into the al dente bite …